!––calls the icons from Font Awesome––>Skip to Main Content

 VICULA provides an organization for library directors and selected library representatives from independent colleges and universities in Virginia to:

 Membership in the Association is limited to the libraries of the accredited (by the Southern Association of Colleges and Schools), not-for-profit, independent colleges and universities in the Commonwealth of Virginia, as represented by their library directors.
+This includes private, non-profit institutions of higher education who have participated from the inception of VIVA.

 All officers of VICULA are members of the Association’s Executive Committee Officers include:

+Only representatives of pooled-fund, eligible institutions are eligible to hold office.
 Officers of the Association are elected to staggered terms via a secret ballot at the spring meeting.
 The term of service is for three years beginning on July 1 of that year.
 No one may be elected to the same office for more than two consecutive three-year terms.
 As the terms of the Chair and the Information Officer end, the Nominating Committee will present nominees for election at the spring meeting (See Article VII).
 The membership may make nominations from the floor at the spring meeting or on the Association’s listserv at least one week or more before that meeting.
 A nominator must secure the consent of the nominee.
 The Chair will notify those elected as soon as possible after the election.

 Regular meetings of the Association take place once in the spring and once in the fall each year.
 The Chair will ask library directors to volunteer to be hosts to upcoming meetings as needed.
 The Executive Committee may call other meetings.
 A quorum sufficient for official actions consists of a simple majority of the libraries having an official representative present.